Demographic history: China

 In the 15th century, China had approximately 100 million population.
 During the Ming (1368-1644) and Qing (1644-1911) dynasties, China experienced a high population increase.
 From the years 1749 to 1811 the population doubled from approximately 177 million to 358 million.
 Advances in China's agriculture made feeding such a growing population possible.
 However, by 1815 increased rice prices caused landless households to favor feeding male infants which caused an increase in infant female mortality.
 Middle class households did the opposite due to their higher economic means and their infant female mortality rate declined.
 The rising cost of rice additionally affected the adult demographics, adult male mortality rate increased more than the adult female mortality rate.

 The growing population of China continued into the 21st century.
 The country continued to face the strenuous issue of how to feed its ever-growing population.
 In 1979 extreme reform was put into place with the implementation of China's one-child policy.

 Early modern Europe

-The population of early modern Europe, circa 1600 is estimated as follows (per Karl Julius Beloch, except for Russia for which Vodarsky's estimate is provided):